Ten Small Business Cybersecurity Tips

 It can be challenging to know where to start when it comes to securing your organization's data.
 Use this article or download our small business cyber security plan checklist as a roadmap to stronger IT security.

 Here are ten safeguards to consider when developing your information security plan for small business.
-Many of these suggestions may seem like they’re above your level of IT expertise, but keep in mind, you can always outsource to a managed IT services provider:
+Many of these suggestions may seem like they’re above your level of IT expertise, but keep in mind, you can always outsource to managed IT services for small businesses:

 Require passwords that include letters, numbers, symbols, case sensitivity and length.
 Passwords should be changed often and not allowed to repeat.
 See why many organizations are moving to multi-factor authentication (MFA) to add an extra level of password security.